-The rules apply to all zones all zones except the duction zone Rule Outstanding natural features Outstanding natural landscapes Landscapes of high amenity value Karst overlay NFL-R9.
-Farm quarrying and forestry quarrying PR PER: Where less than or equal to 250 m3 per holding per calendar year PER: Where less than or equal to 500 m3 per holding per calendar year PER: where less than or equal to 250 m 3 per holding per calendar year
+The rules apply to all zones l zones except the rural tion zone Rule Outstanding natural features Outstanding natural landscapes Landscapes of high amenity value Karst overlay NFL-R9.
+Farm quarrying and forestry quarrying ) PR PER: Where less than or equal to 250 m per holding per calendar year PER: Where less than or equal to 500 m per holding per calendar year See the NES for Plantation Forestry for forestry quarries PER: where less than or equal to 250 m per holding per calendar year Where the activ RDIS: Where greater than 250 m per holding per calendar year.
+RDIS: Where greater than 500 m per holding per calendar year. matters over which di RDIS: Where greater than 250 m per holding per calendar year. are: (a) Whether the log affects the hydriding of the extent to with the extent to with the extent to with the extent the extension of the protection of the protection of the protection of the protect of the extent to with the extent to with the extent to with the extent to with the extend of the extent to with the extent to with the extent to with the extent to with the extend of the extend of the extend of the extent to with the extent to with the extent to with the extend of the e cation and scale of the ear rological and geological w which earthworks impact in to avoid large batter slo or thworks are setback fro of existing vegetation and on and to avoid, mitigate es of a karst system or fe which existing vegetation d slope erosion, sediment cles habitat; and ming, design and density mecessary to rehabilitate arthworks detracts from t values of a karst system of ridgelines or coastal head opes or retaining walls; an m riparian and coastal m d/or mitigation/enhancer e or remedy adverse effect eature; and is retained in order to mit tation, water quality degree of soil disturbance and w the land following the co nua and their culture and the landscape or adversely or feature; and dlands; and and argins; and ment planting to assist the tts on the hydrological and itigate the effects of radation and loss of vegetation removal mpletion of the activity;

-See the NES for

-Commercial

-Forestry for

-forestry quarries

-RDIS: Where RDIS: Where RDIS: Where greater

-RDIS: Where greater than 250 RDIS: Where greater than 500 RDIS: Where greater than 250 m 3 per

-3

-greater than 250 greater than 500 than 250 m3 per

-Where the activity status is RDIS, the matters over which discretion is restricted are:

-- (a) Whether the location and scale of the earthworks detracts from the landscape or adversely affects the hydrological and geological values of a karst system or feature; and - (b) The extent to which earthworks impact ridgelines or coastal headlands; and - (c) Measures taken to avoid large batter slopes or retaining walls; and - (d) Whether the earthworks are setback from riparian and coastal margins; and - (e) The protection of existing vegetation and/or mitigation/enhancement planting to assist the visual integration and to avoid, mitigate or remedy adverse effects on the hydrological and geological values of a karst system or feature; and - (f) The extent to which existing vegetation is retained in order to mitigate the effects of streambank and slope erosion, sedimentation, water quality degradation and loss of indigenous species habitat; and - (g) The location, timing, design and density of soil disturbance and vegetation removal activities; and - (h) Any measures necessary to rehabilitate the land following the completion of the activity; and - (i) Effects on the relationship of mana whenua and their culture and traditions with the site and any wāhi tapu or other taonga affected by the activity; and - (j) Measures to maintain slope stability or prevent exacerbation of any pre-existing deepseated land instability; and - (k) The method of sediment retention and sediment runoff control to be adopted; and - (I) The extent of adverse cumulative effects at a catchment scale on hydrological and geological values of a karst system or feature; and - (m) Measures to avoid, remedy or mitigate damage to riparian vegetation or soil; and - (n) Measures to avoid, remedy or mitigate the adverse effect of the activity on the landscape; and - (o) Measures to control the effect on air quality from objectionable particulate matter.
+(j) Measures to maintain slope stability or prevent exacerbation of any pre-existing deepseated land instability; and (k) The method of sediment retention and sediment runoff control to be adopted; and (I) The extent of adverse cumulative effects at a catchment scale on hydrological and geological values of a karst system or feature; and (m) Measures to avoid, remedy or mitigate damage to riparian vegetation or soil; and (n) Measures to avoid, remedy or mitigate the adverse effect of the activity on the landscape and (o) Measures to control the effect on air quality from objectionable particulate matter.

-Note: All earthworks must also comply with NATC-R4 and CEH-R3

-Note: This rule prevails over the Resource Management (National Environmental Standards for Commercial Forestry) Regulations 2017 in the outstanding natural features and outstanding natural landscapes and in the karst overlay.
+Note: This rule prevails over the Resource Management (National Environmental Standards for Plantation Forestry) Regulations 2017 in the outstanding natural features and outstanding natural landscapes and in the karst overlay.

 NFL-R10.

-Quarrying activities and mineral prospecting and exploration

-PR See zone rules for mineral prospecting and exploration See zone rules for mineral prospecting and exploration See zone rules for mineral prospecting and exploration NC: Quarrying activities DIS: Quarrying activities NC: Quarrying activities
+Quarrying activi ties and mineral prosp pecting and exploration n PR See zone rules for mineral prospecting and exploration NC: Quarrying activities See zone rules for mineral prospecting and exploration DIS : Quarrying activities See zone rules for mineral prospecting and exploration NC : Quarrying activities